 Having a crown placed is a multi-step process and typically takes two visits to complete.
 First, Dr. Dogra will remove any decay as well as the outer portion of your tooth so that the crown will fit over it.
 If he needs to remove a large part of the core of the tooth, he may also fill it so the tooth is stable and supported.
 Next, we will make an impression of the remaining tooth material and the teeth around it.
 This impression ensures a proper fit that will be comfortable and natural-looking.
 Third, a temporary crown may be placed to avoid damaging the tooth while your personalized crown is prepared.
 Crowns usually take about two weeks or less to get back.
 Lastly, once your permanent crown is ready, we’ll have you come in for a second appointment so Dr. Dogra can place it and make any necessary adjustments.
 Once both you and the dentist are happy with it, he will cement it in place.

 Caring for your new crown is similar to caring for your natural teeth.
 Crowns are still breakable, just like real teeth, and cavities can still form in the remaining tooth material under the crown.
 It is crucial that you follow a preventative oral hygiene routine that includes brushing your teeth at least twice per day for 2 minutes each time, and flossing at least once per day.
 We recommend that you avoid chewing sticky or hard foods like gummy candies, dried fruits, and ice, and this is especially true while you have a temporary crown.
 Temporary crowns are not cemented permanently, and can readily come loose.
 Also, avoid chewing hard objects like pens and pencils as these can damage your crown as well.
 As always, make sure to schedule your regular dental exams so Dr. Dogra can keep your new smile in tip-top shape.

-If you have questions about crowns or would like to schedule an appointment, please call our office at (916) 736-2801.
+If you have questions about crowns or would like to schedule an appointment, please call us today at (916) 736-2801!